 Another important practicum preparation activity involves the formulation of goals to define your efforts during the semester.
-It is required that you prepare a goal statement to give to your instructor at the first class meeting.
+It is required that you prepare a goal statement to give to your instructor after the first class meeting.
 Be sure the goals you establish are feasible, measurable, and stated in behavioral terms.
 Include a plan ("how-to") for accomplishing each goal.
-Discuss your goals with your site supervisor and obtain his/her signature to indicate agreement.
-A sample goal statement is below.
+Discuss your goals with your site supervisor before submitting to faculty supervisor.